 But making an early withdrawal comes with penalties.
 If you withdraw your money prior to the age of 59 ½ you’ll pay a 10% penalty on the amount you withdraw, in addition to regular income tax on the distribution itself.
 In addition to the taxes and the early withdrawal penalty, money that you withdraw loses valuable time to grow between now and retirement.
 That is why, as mentioned, simply withdrawing money from a 401(k) very rarely makes sense, when you consider the taxes, penalties, and lost growth.

-To reinforce this point, let’s consider a (completely hypothetical) person in the 22% income tax bracket who has $13,600 left on their student loans.
-(And remember, this is just an example—and there are many other factors that can come into play, but this should give you a high-level glimpse into why withdrawing cash from your 401(k) might not be the best call.)
+To reinforce this point, let’s consider a (completely hypothetical) person who earns $68,000 per year and is a single filer, putting them in the 22% income tax bracket.
+(And remember, this is just an example – there are many other factors that can come into play, but this should give you a high-level glimpse into why withdrawing cash from your 401(k) might not be the best call.)

-If this person cashed out $20,000 from their 401(k), they would actually receive $13,600 after paying federal income taxes and penalties.
-Additionally, depending on their state, they might also pay state income taxes, let’s not get bogged down on that right now.
+If this person cashed out $20,000 from their 401(k), they would have to pay a 10% penalty of $2,000 right off the top.
+Then they’d need to pay federal income taxes at the highest end of their bracket, totaling $4,400.
+So even though this person took out $20,000 from their account, they actually receive just $13,600.
+Depending on their state, they might also pay state income taxes, let’s not get bogged down on that right now.

-Assuming they used that money to pay off their student loans (at a hypothetical 5% interest rate with five years left on the loan), they would have saved roughly $1,798.93 on interest.
+Now let’s assume they used that money to pay off $13,600 in student loans, which have a 5% interest rate and five years left on the loan.
+In this scenario, they would save roughly $1,798.93 in interest.

 So essentially, this person would have incurred $6,400 in penalties and taxes in order to save $1,798.93 in interest.
+Plus, had they let that money stay invested in their 401(k) over the next five years, that $20,000 could have grown to more than $28,000, assuming a 7% average return.
 That’s why cashing out a 401(k) to pay off student loan debt might not be a great idea.

 Borrowing from Your 401(k)

-When you borrow money from your own 401(k) , it technically isn’t a loan since there is no lender (aside from yourself) or review of your credit history.
-Instead, you are accessing your retirement funds and then paying them back, with interest, in an attempt to replenish your savings.
+When you borrow money from your own 401(k), you are really borrowing from yourself.
+You are accessing your retirement funds and then paying them back, with interest, in an attempt to replenish your savings.
+So these loans don’t require a formal application or credit check.

 Not all companies offer 401(k) loans, so it’s important to check with your employer to confirm if the option is available to you.
 (And for the record, you can’t take out a loan from an employer-sponsored 401(k) if you’re no longer with that employer.)